mvolkmann/blog/src/ocaml.md

 ## Modules

-A library is a collection of modules.
+A module provides a namespace for a set of related values.
+Module names always begin with an uppercase letter and they use CamelCase by convention.

-A module provides a namespace for a collection of related named values that can be types, constants, and functions.
+that can be types, exceptions, constants, and functions.
 Constants and functions are defined with `let` definitions.
-Module names must begin with an uppercase letter and they use CamelCase by convention.

 Every `.ml` source file defines a module.
 For example, the file `demo.ml` defines the module `Demo`.
+These can contain the following:

+- `open` statements that make the names in another module available with a module name prefix
+- `include` statements that include source code from another file
+- `type` defintiions
+- `exception` definitions
+- `let` definitions that define constants and functions
+- `module` definitions that define submodules

-A package is a collection of related modules.
+A library is a collection of related modules.

 Modules provides a way to identify multiple values that happen to have the same name.